Types of Magnesium; Benefits and Uses

 • Enhanced bioavailability, facilitating efficient absorption in the body.

-• The malic acid component may contribute to increased energy levels and improved exercise performance.
+• The malic acid component may increase energy levels and improve exercise performance.

 10. Magnesium Hydroxide